projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 - A guest VM executes the ``vmcall`` instruction to trigger a hypercall.

-- Input parameters of a hypercall includes:
+- Input parameters of a hypercall include:

-  - An hypercall ID in register ``R8``, which specifies the kind of service requested by the guest VM.
+  - A hypercall ID in register ``R8``, which specifies the kind of service requested by the guest VM.

   - The first parameter in register ``RDI`` and the second in register ``RSI``.
-The semantics of those two parameters vary among different kinds of hypercalls and are defined in the hypercall APIs reference.
+The semantics of those two parameters vary among different kinds of hypercalls and are defined in the :ref:`hv-hypercall-ref`.
 For hypercalls requesting operations on a specific VM, the first parameter is typically the ID of that VM.

 - The register ``RAX`` contains the return value of the hypercall after a guest VM executes the ``vmcall`` instruction, unless the ``vmcall`` instruction triggers an exception.
-Other general purpose registers are not modified by a hypercall.
+Other general-purpose registers are not modified by a hypercall.

-- In case a hypercall parameter is defined as a pointer to a data structure, fields in that structure can be either input, output or inout.
+- If a hypercall parameter is defined as a pointer to a data structure, fields in that structure can be either input, output, or inout.

-There are some restrictions for hypercall and upcall:
+There are some restrictions for hypercalls and upcalls:

 #.
 Only specific VMs (the Service VM and the VM with Trusty enabled)
    can invoke hypercalls.
 A VM that cannot invoke hypercalls gets ``#UD``